Ch. 3: Social Networking

-Clicking on "People You May Know" or "See all" will take you to the full suggested connections page, where you can add people that LinkedIn believes you may already know.
-Take some time to add as many connections as you can among peers, college professors, former or current employers, and friends.
+Clicking on "People You May Know" or "See all" will take you to the full suggested connections page; here, you can add people that LinkedIn believes you may already know.
+Take some time to add as many connections as you can amongst peers, college professors, former or current employers, and friends.

 If you've already built a decent following or friend list on other social networks, it's a good idea to share your profile there too to gain more connections.

-Search your prospective employer and see connections you may have that link you.
+Search your prospective employer and see connections you may have that link you together.
 If you can’t find direct connections, you can find connections of connections—remember, your weak ties might be some of your best.

 Connect with people who work in the industry you want to step into.
 Even if you don’t know them, don’t be afraid to reach out.
-Check into the leadership of a company and connect with them.
 Find out what you have in common and make an introduction—who better to become visible to than the people that might give you a job.